Robert L. Stevenson (coach)

-Robert L. Stevenson was an American college basketball coach.
+Robert L. Stevenson was an American college basketball and football coach.
 He was the first head coach of the DePaul University men's basketball team.
 Serving from 1923 to 1924, he guided them to an 8–6 record.
+He was additionally co-head coach of the 1923 Blue Demons football team alongside Frank Haggerty during his final season, guiding them to a 3–4 record.